eltimn/lift-mongoauth/README.markdown

 Authentication and Authorization module for Lift-MongoDB-Record.

+# Installation

+Jars are available via the liftmodules.net repo.

+SBT 0.11

+    resolvers += "Liftmodules repo" at "https://repository-liftmodules.forge.cloudbees.com/release"

+    libraryDependencies += "net.liftmodules" %% "mongoauth" % "2.4-SNAPSHOT-0.1"

+# Configuration

+You must set the __MongoAuth.authUserMeta__ object that you will be using (see below).
+Most likely in boot:

+    // init mongoauth
+    MongoAuth.authUserMeta.default.set(User)
+    MongoAuth.indexUrl.default.set(Sitemap.home.path)

+See _MongoAuth_ for other settings that can be overriden.

+You will also probably want to add the logout and login-token menus.

+    LiftRules.setSiteMap(SiteMap(List(
+      Locs.buildLogoutMenu,
+      Locs.buildLoginTokenMenu
+    ) :_*))

 # Creating a User Data Model

-This module provides several traits for constructing user model classes, which includes roles and permissions.
+This module provides several traits for constructing user model classes, which include roles and permissions.

 There are several ways you can utilize this module:

 ## SimpleUser

 _model.SimpleUser_ is a fully implemented user model, but is not extensible in any way.
 This is only useful for testing and demos.
+This shows what is necessary to create a user from _ProtoAuthUser_.

 ## ProtoAuthUser